odan/odan.github.io/_posts/2022-07-02-slim4-ebook-online.md

 ---

 I must say that I am really pleasantly surprised by the success of the Slim 4 eBook.
-Many developers who want to get to learn more about the Slim framework or want to improve their expertise in web development have already bought this eBook.
+Many developers who want to learn more about the Slim framework or want to improve their expertise in web development have already bought this eBook.